joenoon/ios-sdk/README.md

 github "YesGraph/ios-sdk"
 ```

-Or integrate it manually by drag & dropping all files
+Or integrate it manually by drag & dropping all files from YesGraphSDK folder into your project.
+If you have a Swift project, you must add `YesGraph.h` file to your Objective-C Bridging Header.

 ## Tests